ove/ove-docs/docs/APP_DEVELOPMENT.md

 ## The OVE object

 The OVE object (`window.ove`) provides a number of useful functions and data structures to handle state, to interpret layout and to communicate via WebSockets.
 It also provides a context (`window.ove.context`) to hold the application's local variables.
 The `window.ove.context.uuid` provides a unique identifier for each instance of OVE.
 This can be used to uniquely identify each viewer and controller in the system.
+The `window.ove.context.hostname` provides the hostname of the ove.js library.

 ### Handling state